-The Policy applies to all JTS faculty, administration (whether supervisors, administrators, senior or otherwise, and managers), athletic personnel, and other staff, whether full-time or part-time, non-employees working at the JTS (such as employees of contracted service providers, volunteers, and interns), applicants for employment, students and visitors, and covers their treatment of each other as well as others with whom they come into contact at the JTS and/or at JTS-sponsored and affiliated activities and events.
-The JTS's disciplinary authority may not extend to third parties who are not students or employees of the JTS; however, a complaint that such a person engaged in a violation of the Policy will be investigated in accordance with the Policy as will a complaint of Other Sexual Misconduct made to the JTS by a third party if such complaint is connected to the JTS's educational programs or activities.
-At the time of filing a complaint of Title IX Sexual Harassment, a complainant must be participating in, or attempting to participate in, the JTS's education programs or activities.
+The Policy applies to all JTS faculty, administration (whether supervisors, administrators, senior or otherwise, and managers), personnel, and other staff, whether full-time or parttime, non-employees working at JTS (such as employees of contracted service providers, volunteers, and interns), applicants for employment, students and visitors, and covers their treatment of each other as well as others with whom they come into contact at JTS and/or at JTS-sponsored and affiliated activities and events.
+A complaint that such a person engaged in a violation of the Policy will be investigated in accordance with the Policy as will a complaint of other sexual misconduct made to JTS by a third party if such complaint is connected to the JTS's educational programs or activities.
+At the time of filing a complaint of pursuant to Title IX Sexual Harassment, a complainant must be participating in, or attempting to participate in, the JTS's education programs or activities at the time of the alleged conduct.